Professor Tom Slatter

-In 2007, Tom became a University Teaching Associate, was appointed Lecturer in Mechanical Engineering in 2011, and promoted to Senior Lecturer in 2018.
-Tom is a member of the Leonardo Tribology Centre and is a Deputy Centre Director of the EPSRC Centre for Doctoral Training in Integrated Tribology (iT-CDT).
+In 2007, Tom became a University Teaching Associate, was appointed Lecturer in Mechanical Engineering in 2011, promoted to Senior Lecturer in 2018 and to a Personal Chair in 2022.
+Tom is a member of the Leonardo Tribology Centre and is a Co-Director of the EPSRC Centre for Doctoral Training in Integrated Tribology (iT-CDT).

 - Research interests

-Dr Slatter continues to be involved in automotive tribology research; continuing work on valvetrain wear with a number of automotive OEMs, investigating the influence of novel combustion processes on valvetrain design and assessing the performance of bio-lubricants.
+Professor Slatter continues to be involved in automotive tribology research; continuing work on valvetrain wear with a number of automotive OEMs, investigating the wear of other powertrain components (eg. chains, crankshafts), the damage caused by sooty oil, the life of engine lubricants and assessing the performance of environmentally acceptable lubricants.

 Recent research and consultancy work in these areas has included projects with companies such as Jaguar Land Rover, Caterpillar, Jacobs Vehicle Systems, and several F1 teams.

-Outside of these applied areas, Tom works at a more fundamental level investigating topics including impact wear and the cryogenic treatment of metals (with University of Leicester).
+Outside of these applied areas, Tom works at a more fundamental level investigating topics including: friction, the role of surfaces in contact transmission, impact wear and the cryogenic treatment of metals (with Dr Rob Thornton, University of Leicester

 - Improvements to the linear transform technique for generating randomly rough surfaces with symmetrical autocorrelation functions.
 Tribology International, 151.
 View this article in WRRO